dmsovetov/yap/README.md

-# yap
+# Pygling
-yap is a yet another project generator written in Python.
+Pygling is a yet another project generator written in Python.